 There is a lot of demand for farm worker jobs in Canada right now.
-If you are looking to work as a farmer in Canada, the following information shall be significantly helpful for you.
+If you are looking to work as a farmer in Canada, the following information will be significantly helpful for you.

 In this blog post, we have explained in detail the current situation of farming demand, the types of farming done, the hourly pay of an average farmer in Canada, etc.